-- 4.1.3.1 The following technical documentation shall be submitted to the Register for approval to assign the distinguishing mark ANTI-ICE in the class notation: - .1 arrangement plan of anti-icing means with indication of their heating capacity; - .2 calculation of heating capacity of anti-icing systems equipment; - .3 electrical single-line diagram of anti-icing systems with heating cables (if any); - .4 circuit diagram of steam and/or thermal liquids anti-icing systems (if any); - .5 arrangement diagram of de-icing means. - 4.1.3.2 The following documents approved by the Register shall be kept onboard: - .1 Icing Protection Manual; - .2 Stability Booklet including loading conditions considering icing.
+- 4.1.3.1 The following technical documentation shall be submitted to the Register for approval to assign the distinguishing mark ANTI-ICE in the class notation: - .1 list of technical solutions applied onboard the ship and ensuring compliance with the requirements of this Section; - .2 arrangement plan of de-icing and anti-icing means with indication of their heating capacity; - .3 calculations of heating capacity of anti-icing systems equipment; - .4 electrical single-line diagram of anti-icing systems with heating cables (if any); - .5 circuit diagrams of steam and/or thermal liquids anti-icing systems (if any). - 4.1.3.2 The following documents shall be kept onboard: - .1 Icing Protection Manual (only for ships without the distinguishing mark WINTERIZATION in the class notation); - .2 Stability Booklet approved by the Register, including loading conditions considering icing.